jemcgrath1/vpnrouter/README.md

   :bangbang: In addition, if you were planning to connect other containers (i.e transmission, sonarr etc) to the vpnrouter container, you **MUST** expose the ports required for application on the **vpnrouter** container before joing the containers.

    *i.e.*  To do this you would need to add the following additional ports to the vpnrouter create statement so that when you connect the transmission container vpnrouter makes the following ports are visible.
-    For Transmission#
+For example you would add the following ports for Transmission:
   `-p 9091:9091 -p 51413:51413 -p 51413:51413/udp `